Five-key bassoon after JF Grundmann (1729-1800) by Mathew Dart.

 My instruments

 We would all love more instruments in our collections.
-I get by with just three bassoons and my indulgence, a great bass rackett.
+I get by with just five bassoons and, for fun, a great bass rackett.

 Great bass renaissance rackett by Wood.